 BI 163.
 Evolution and Ecology.
 Introduction to principles of evolution and ecology of organisms through application of the scientific method.
-Three lections and one two-hour lab.
-Prerequisites: CH 185; MA 134 or MA 137 or MA 139 or MA 140; EN 100 qualified.
-(4)
+Three lectures; one two-hour lab.
+Pre- or co-requisites: CH 185; MA 134 or MA 137 or MA 139 or MA 140.
+(University Studies course) (4)

 BI 173.
 Cell and Organismal Biology.
 Introduction to cellular organization, energetics and physiology, and how these topics relate to organismal physiology.
-Three lectures and one two-hour lab.
+Three lectures; one two-hour lab.
 Prerequisites: BI 163 with a minimum grade of C; CH 185; MA 134 or MA 137 or MA 139 or MA 140.
 (4)

 BI 245.
 Laboratory Methods in Biotechnology.
 Theory and practice of common biological laboratory methods: solutions preparation, spectrophotometry, electrophoreses, DNA manipulations, and biological, chemical and radiological safety.
-One lecture; two twohour labs.
-Pre- or Co-requisite: BI 310.
+One lecture; two two-hour labs.
+Pre- or Co-requisite: BI 310 or BS 240.
 (3)